What does pink discharge mean?

 Timing your pink discharge

 As we can see, several different reasons can cause pink discharge.
-Here’s a chart to understand clearer these causes, as well as the timing of your discharge and any other symptoms.
+Here’s a chart to understand these causes, as well as the timing of your discharge and any other symptoms.

 Cause